tari/taricorp.net/content/posts/2023/video-squisher/index.md

 ## Results

-The result in a browser looks like this:
+The result in a browser looks like this, featuring the same file input field to choose a file, a progress bar that shows upload progress and later download progress, with all of the status output from the encoder appearing in real time beneath:

 <video controls src="squish.webm" playsinline width="649" height="356" preload="metadata"></video>